 Situated in Dunfermline in West Fife / Scotland, Pittencrieff Park is of huge historical and cultural significance to the area.
 With over 750,000 visitors each year the Park – which was gifted to the people of Dunfermline by Andrew Carnegie, the Scottish born American industrialist and philanthropist – is one of Scotland’s most important and popular urban parks and well placed to attract a range of different visitor markets.

-In 2015, during the delivery of a £1.6m Heritage Lottery funded project, LJ Research successfully undertook and completed the Pittencrieff Park Visitor Survey using Visitrac – LJ Research’s online visitor survey engine – as well as face-to-face interviews.
+In 2015, during the delivery of a £1.6m Heritage Lottery funded project, the Tourism Consumer Insights team (then trading as LJ Research Ltd.) successfully undertook and completed the Pittencrieff Park Visitor Survey using an online survey solution as well as face-to-face interviews.
 Fife Council, who manage Pittencrieff Park, commissioned us to conduct the survey to provide information on how the Park is performing against the targets set by the Heritage Lottery Fund and to assist in developing strategies to achieve these.

 Our data analysts merged the two data sets (of online and face-to-face approach), weighted results where necessary (e.g. in the event that we found a segment of visitors to be underrepresented) and delivered findings in a succinct summary report that assisted the Park management with their final formative evaluation.

 Our clients were very happy with the outcome.